kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 ### Integrating Cloud offerings

-#### Azure Monitor Managed Service for Prometheus

-Azure has a [managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview) and Prometheus scaler can be used to run prometheus query against that.
-- [Azure AD Pod Identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) or [Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/) providers can be used in `authenticationRef` - see later in example.
-- `Monitoring Data Reader` role needs to be assigned to workload identity (or pod identity) on the `Azure Monitor Workspace`.
-- No other auth (via `authModes`) can be provided with Azure Pod/Workload Identity Auth.
-- Prometheus query endpoint can be retreived from [Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) that was configured to ingest prometheus metrics.

 #### Amazon Managed Service for Prometheus

 Amazon Web Services (AWS) offers a [managed service for Prometheus](https://aws.amazon.com/prometheus/) that provides a scalable and secure Prometheus deployment.
 The Prometheus scaler can be used to run Prometheus queries against this managed service.